jakeheis/SwiftCLI/README.md

 HELLO WORLD!
 ```

-Any type can be used so long as it conforms to `ConvertibleFromString`.
-Most primitive types (e.g. `Int`) conform to `ConvertibleFromString` already, as do enums with raw values that are primitive types.
 To conform a custom type to `ConvertibleFromString`, simply implement one function:

 ```swift
 extension MyType: ConvertibleFromString {